 - Palate Expander: An expander is a device inserted into the mouth and slowly expanded over time to widen the palate.
 This can help to realign the teeth and jaws.

-- Surgery: In severe cases, surgery may be necessary to correct the crossbite.
+- Surgery: Severe cases may require more complex treatment, and surgery may be necessary to correct the crossbite.
 Orthognathic surgery is used to correct misaligned jaws.
 This procedure can move the upper jaw forward, backward, or sideways.

 Braces In Denver

-Malocclusion, or a bad bite, is a very common condition that can be fixed.
-If you’re searching for braces in Denver, Invisalign in Denver Colorado or Invisalign in Thornton, we can help.
-At Denver Youth Dental and Vision our goal is to ensure that you and your family receive the best possible care to keep you smiling.
+Malocclusion, or a bad bite, is a very common condition that can be corrected with braces and other treatments.
+If you’re searching for braces in Denver, Invisalign in Denver, Colorado, or Invisalign in Thornton, we can help.
+At Youth Dental and Vision, our goal is to ensure that you and your family receive the best possible care to keep you smiling.

 The length of time it takes to fix an overbite depends on its severity and the chosen treatment method.
 In mild cases, braces may be worn for 12 to 18 months.